minth1468/music-theory-101/README.md

 **Major**: WWH-WWWH, or denoted 1234567 (which is a standard reference of all other scales).

-- Note: W and H stand for Whole step and Half step respectively.
+- Note: W and H stand for a Whole step and Half step respectively.
 (A half step equals 1/12 of an octave and a whole step equals two half steps)

 - e.g. C major